cccbr/runningatower/content/docs/ringingroom/_index.md

 ![Simulator at Great Gransden, Cambridgeshire](simulator_350.jpg)

-Are the components kept securely?
-Have the electrical components been PAT tested by an approved contractor?
+All components should be kept securely and the electrical components must have been PAT tested by an approved contractor.
 Any fixed wiring needs to be inspected every couple of years by a qualified electrician.
 Any fixed wiring should also have been installed by an electrician to BS7671.
 This generally covers circuits up to sockets, anything plugged into a socket is portable appliance.

 ### Spare ropes